Panzer3232/A_PAY/README.md

-# MERN-stack-Login-page
+# A-Pay

-This is a simple Login page developed using MERN stack and passport jwt.
+This is a demo Bank web application made using palid api and MERN stack